Operation: Hamburg

 Bombing was carried out in near perfect visibility with 47 large fires started within the city.
 Kosters Department store, a bank and the Hamburg Stock Exchange were destroyed - 31 people killed on the ground, 151 injured with 837 people bombed out of their homes.

-Above: area of "possible" loss and below: 149 Squadron Wellington
+Above: area of 'possible' loss and below: 149 Squadron Wellington

-Wellington Ic R1379 KO-B from 115 Squadron lost, 26 year old Sgt.
+Wellington Ic R1379 KO:B from 115 Squadron lost, 26 year old Sgt.
 John Anderson 969380 RAFVR killed, remaining 5 taken PoW.

-Wellington Ic R1435 JN-H from 150 Squadron lost, 24 year old, F/O. Victor G.D.
+Wellington Ic R1435 JN:H from 150 Squadron lost, 24 year old, Fg Off.
+Victor G.D.
 Spiller 41077 RAF from Keymer, Sussex, killed with all 5 other crew.

-Left: Fred Ockenden and his wife, Doreen on their wedding day April 1941 (courtesy Andrew Ockenden)
+Above: Fred Ockenden and his wife, Doreen on their wedding day April 1941 (courtesy Andrew Ockenden)

 (1) Sgt.
 Thomas Pugh was acting as ‘second dickie’ prior to having his own crew to go on operations